SuperOfficeDocs/superoffice-docs/docs/en/service/customer-center/faq/configure.md

 * company.fax
 * company.adr

-In addition, all extra fields for contactperson are available via "customer." plus the name of the extra field, for example, `customer.MyExtraField`, and similarly for the company: "company.ExtraField".
+In addition, all extra fields for contact person are available via "customer." plus the name of the extra field, for example, `customer.MyExtraField`, and similarly for the company: "company.ExtraField".
 Boolean field has the value "1" when they are true.

 For example, a boolean field is created on the customer, called `x_access`.
 When tick, the user will get access: